-Canterbury School recognizes that the elements of a student’s intellectual, moral and social growth are inextricably intertwined.
-We strive to create an environment that supports such growth through respect for self and others, and a cooperative attitude toward learning and working within a community of high standards and expectations.
+This is our school motto.
+At Canterbury School, we recognize the elements of a student’s intellectual, moral and social growth are inextricably intertwined.
+That's why we strive to create an environment that supports such growth through respect for self and others, and a cooperative attitude toward learning and working within a community of high standards and expectations.

-Through these programs we strive to create an atmosphere of trust, honesty and mutual respect among students, teachers and parents.
-These qualities will, in turn, promote not only academic growth, but also the development of moral strength and self-discipline – qualities of character that will enable students to become positive, lifelong contributors to society.
+Through these programs, we strive to create an atmosphere of trust, honesty and mutual respect among students, teachers and parents.
+These qualities will, in turn, promote academic growth and the development of moral strength and self-discipline – qualities of character that will enable students to become positive, lifelong contributors to society.

-Canterbury believes in the benefits of volunteering within a community.
-To support this belief, community service is expected of all students in various ways at different grade levels.
+Canterbury believes in the benefits of volunteering within the community.
+To support this belief, community service is an important part of student development.

 Fourth graders rotate throughout the year as Cavalier Helpers in the lunchroom.
 They help students during all the Lower School lunch periods, helping to direct students, making sure they walk, helping student with food requests and helping the parent volunteers.